betterscientificsoftware/bssw.io/Articles/BSSwFellows2018ProjectsAndPerspectives.md

 &nbsp; &nbsp; &bull;  Blog post: [*BSSw Fellowship Activity: Promoting Software Citation*](https://bssw.io/blog_posts/bssw-fellowship-activity-promoting-software-citation), March 2018

-&nbsp; &nbsp; &bull;  Webinar recording and slides: [*Software Citation Today and Tomorrow*](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar017), Daniel S. Katz (NCSA and University of Illinois at Urbana-Champaign), April 2018
+&nbsp; &nbsp; &bull;  Webinar recording and slides: [*Software Citation Today and Tomorrow*](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar017), April 2018

 &nbsp; &nbsp; &bull;  Check back for additional resources

 _Perspectives on the BSSw Fellowship Program_:
 I applied to be a BSSw Fellow because I saw this as an opportunity to extend some of the work I had started in software citation to have a larger impact, by encouraging new communities to include software citation as part of their professional culture.
 While this work is a slow activity, I feel that the fellowship has allowed me to help these communities move farther than they otherwise would have.
-I've enjoyed the experience of understanding the projects of the other fellows, and getting better insight into ECP.
+I've enjoyed the experience of understanding the projects of the other fellows and getting better insight into ECP.
 Based on what I've learned, I suggest that prospective fellows think about how to expand something they are already doing and increase the impact of their work, rather than proposing something completely new.

 <p>&nbsp;</p>
 <img src='https://github.com/betterscientificsoftware/images/raw/master/Fell_lumsdaine.jpg' class='logo' />